Singular Soliton Operators and Indefinite Metrics

-Discrete version of Fourier Transform with good multiplicative properties was developed by Krichever and Novikov in the series of works in the late 1980s to develop the operator construction of the bosonic (Polyakov type) string theory for all diagrams which are the Riemann surfaces of all genuses (see in the book \cite{String}).
+The Riemann analog of Fourier Series with good multiplicative properties was developed by Krichever and Novikov in the series of works made in the late 1980s.
+They developed the operator construction of the bosonic (Polyakov type) string theory for all diagrams which are the Riemann surfaces of all genera (see in the book \cite{String}).
+No analog of indefinite inner product has been discussed.

 {\bf Theorem 1.} {\it Every function $f\in\cF_{X}$ such that $f(x+T)=\varkappa f(x)$ can be uniquely presented in the form